 I would recommend starting light and you will be able to increase weight easily as you get more comfortable with the movement.
 I highly recommend novice lifters start with the kettlebell swing before moving to more complicated movements such as cleans or snatches.

 Baseball is a sport where we stand around for a period of time and then we need to explosively respond to the ball.
 The front foot elevated goblet reverse lunge helps train this pattern.
 In this movement lower body absorbs an eccentric load and then transfers that force back into an athletic stable position.

-The goblet hold (using a kettlebell or dumbbell) is good for core strength and upper body stability.
-This movement can be done with dumbbells at the side.
+The goblet hold (using a kettlebell or dumbbell) is good for core strength and upper-body stability.
+This movement can also be done with dumbbells at the side.
 I would recommend that as a progression.

 Goblet Lateral Lunge